 A Council may do all things necessary or convenient to be done for or in connection with the carrying out of its functions.

-134. Principal to provide support
+134. Support services for Council, principal to provide

 The principal of a school is to provide the school’s Council with such support services as it may reasonably require.

-135. Council to comply with Minister’s directions
+135. Minister may direct Council

 (1) The Minister may give directions in writing to a Council with respect to the performance of its functions, either generally or in relation to a particular matter, and the Council is to give effect to any such direction.